- General Information

 The National Archives and Records Administration maintains electronic records with continuing value created by the U.S. Congress, the courts, the Executive Office of the President, numerous Presidential Commissions, and nearly 100 bureaus, departments and other components of executive branch agencies and their contractors.
 The records may concern virtually any area or subject in which the Federal Government is involved.
 The records may be from any type of computer applications, such as database management systems, word processing, computer modeling, or geographic information systems.

-The Archival Research Catalog (ARC) is the online catalog of some of NARA's holdings.
-It includes descriptions for data files and other types of electronic records.
-NARA is also beginning to make some accessioned electronic records files and documentation available for download via ARC.
-For more details, please see Accessing Electronic Records via the Archival Research Catalog (ARC).
+NARA is beginning to make some accessioned electronic records files and documentation available for download via the online catalog.
+For more details, please see Accessing Electronic Records via the Online Catalog.

 The following list of reference reports and descriptive handouts describe some electronic records maintained by NARA related to specific topics: